demianriccardi/HackaMol-IPerl-Notebooks/README.md

 ## Notebooks

 The Earlham Computer Science department has configured a JupyterHub run on a local research cluster (Thank you CS and Michael Lerner), for which each student has a username and password.
-The IPerl kernel and HackaMol libraries have been installed on the cluster for use via the JupyterHub login.
+The IPerl kernel and HackaMol libraries have been installed on the cluster for use via a [JupyterHub](https://jupyter.cluster.earlham.edu) login.
 Thus, the example notebooks can be cloned through a JupyterHub terminal and then loaded directly.. or by simple copy and past of notebook code cells.

 ## Exercises